ycarowr/UnityDesignPatterns/Assets/GameProgramming/ObjectPooler/Readme.md

 #### Prefab Pooler for GameObjects

-The [PrefabPooler](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/GameProgramming/ObjectPooler/Structure/PrefabPooler.cs) is a bit more complex than the pure C# pooler because it pools GameObjects from the Unity3D engine.
-Those are most likely UI elements with models, particles, monobehaviors and other components that have an expensive cost for instantiation.
+The [PrefabPooler](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/GameProgramming/ObjectPooler/Structure/PrefabPooler.cs) is a bit more complex than the pure C# version because it pools GameObjects from the engine.
+Those are most likely UI elements with particles, texts and more monobehaviors that possibly have an expensive initialization cost.

 Here a gif illustrating the pooler usage:
 ![img](https://github.com/ycarowr/DesignPatterns/blob/master/Assets/GameProgramming/ObjectPooler/Structure/Tests/Images/prefab.gif)